• Question: What kind of water activities can you enjoy in Pennsylvania?

 It always comes as a surprise to the visitors to discover a huge all-season waterpark in the heart of the Pocono Mountains.
 Great Wolf Lodge is a wonderful family-oriented resort located less than 11 miles from the Sherman Theater.
 It offers a range of activities for the whole family, but its waterpark is its crown jewel and is one of the best PA water parks.

 The 84-degree indoor water park has such thrilling features as the Howlin' Tornado slides, the Hydro Plunge water coaster, activity pools, zero-depth-playgrounds for the little ones such as Cub Paw Pool and so much more.
 Famous Slideboarding is unique to the Great Wolf Lodge.
 The lodge has rustic suites for all budgets and tastes, many with living areas, fridges and microwaves or fireplaces and whirlpool baths.
-There are four restaurants, mini-golf, a gym, Starbucks and a bar forwhen the kids finally get exhausted from all the splashing and parents get some time to themselves.
-More info
+There are four restaurants, mini-golf, a gym, Starbucks and a bar for when the kids finally get exhausted from all the splashing and parents get some time to themselves.

 1 Great Wolf Dr, Scotrun, PA 18355, Phone: 800-768-9653, Map